pydicom/pydicom/doc/old/working_with_pixel_data.rst

   >>> ds.PixelData # doctest: +ELLIPSIS
   b'\x89\x03\xfb\x03\xcb\x04\xeb\x04\xf9\x02\x94\x01\x7f...

-``PixelData`` contains the ``bytes`` exactly as found in the file and is not typically in an immediately useful form as data may be stored in a variety of different ways:
+``PixelData`` is often not immediately useful as data may be stored in a variety of different ways:

- - The pixel values may be signed or unsigned
+ - The pixel values may be signed or unsigned integers, or floats
  - There may be multiple image frames
  - There may be :dcm:`multiple planes per frame
    <part03/sect_C.7.6.3.html#sect_C.7.6.3.1.1>` (i.e. RGB) and the :dcm:`order